Markets and business environment

 At the end of 2016, the parent company had 3,958,763 preference shares and 2,365,200 ordinary shares.
 Preference shares carry a preferential right of at least 6% of the share’s nominal amount, ahead of ordinary shares, for the annual dividend from the company’s distributable profit.
 At the Annual Shareholders’ Meeting, each ordinary share is entitled to ten votes and each preference share carries one vote.

 Administration and auditors

-At the Shareholders’ Meeting on 26 March 2015, the following Board members were re-elected: Berndt Brunow (Chairman), Anders Dreijer (Vice Chairman), Klaus Cawén, Ketil Eriksen, Jan Fazer, Leif Hagelstam, Johan Linder and Juhani Mäkinen.
+At the Shareholders’ Meeting on 5 April 2016, the following Board members were re-elected: Berndt Brunow (Chairman), Anders Dreijer (Vice Chairman), Klaus Cawén, Ketil Eriksen, Jan Fazer, Leif Hagelstam, Johan Linder and Juhani Mäkinen.
 Cecilia Marlow was elected as new Board member.